 (iii) States the period of your debarment, including the effective dates; and

-(iv) Advises you that your debarment is effective for covered transactions and contracts that are subject to the Federal Acquisition Regulation (48 CFR chapter 1), throughout the executive branch of the Federal Government unless an agency head or an authorized designee grants an exception.
+(iv) Advises you that your debarment is effective for covered transactions and contracts that are subject to the Federal Acquisition Regulations (48 CFR chapter 1) throughout the executive branch of the Federal Government unless an agency head or an authorized designee grants an exception.

 § 180.875 May I ask the debarring official to reconsider a decision to debar me?

-Yes, as a debarred person you may ask the debarring official to reconsider the debarment decision or to reduce the time period or scope of the debarment.
-However, you must put your request in writing and support it with documentation.
+Yes.
+As a debarred person, you may ask the debarring official to reconsider the debarment decision or to reduce the time period or scope of the debarment.
+However, you must submit your request in writing and support it with documentation.

 § 180.880 What factors may influence the debarring official during reconsideration?

-The debarring official may reduce or terminate your debarment based on—
+The debarring official may reduce or terminate your debarment based on:

 (a) Newly discovered material evidence;